Skip to content

 The Whova App is a must for both in-person and virtual attendees.

-Buy a ticket for each member of your team: faculty, administration, staff, and board.
+You can buy a ticket for each member of your team: faculty, administration, staff, and board.

-© 2023 The Society for Classical Learning.
+© 2024 The Society for Classical Learning.
 All Rights Reserved.

 Session Abstract